Ezequielaugusto/Financial-Sistem/README.md

 # Financial-Sistem
-This project was from Bootcamp Rockeat Seat , I build waching the online class for study purpuses.
+This project was build for study purpuses , Rockeat Seat BootCamp.